E. Jean Carroll v. Donald J. Trump: Pre-trial (January–April 2023)

-On March 11 Judge Kaplan asked Trump and Carroll if they had any objection to the use of an anonymous jury.
+On March 11, Judge Kaplan asked Trump and Carroll if they had any objection to the use of an anonymous jury.
 On March 23 Kaplan ruled that the jury would be anonymous for the trial.
 He cited Trump's incendiary rhetoric against perceived enemies (including officials) ahead of his criminal indictment in New York related to hush money payments to Stormy Daniels.
 On April 10 Kaplan ruled that the jury would be anonymous even to the lawyers involved in the case, citing threats by Trump supporters against Judge Juan Merchan, who was overseeing the New York criminal investigation of The Trump Organization.
 On April 14 Kaplan upheld his ruling for an anonymous jury and denied a request from Trump's team for information about its members on the basis of possible bias after they cited negative online comments made about him on Carroll's June 2019 New York article.

-On April 10 Trump and Carroll were given ten days to declare whether they would attend the trial.
+On April 10, Trump and Carroll were given ten days to declare whether they would attend the trial.
 Defense attorney Tacopina speculated about "logistical and financial burdens upon New York City" associated with Trump's physical appearance.
 On April 20 the judge argued that Trump had had "ample time" to make arrangements for trial and said it would be no easier for the Secret Service to protect him at his newly announced April 27 campaign event in New Hampshire than at the simultaneous trial.

-On April 11 defense attorney Tacopina asked to delay the trial by a month, arguing that media coverage of the Daniels scandal would taint the jury pool.
+On April 11, defense attorney Tacopina asked to delay the trial by a month, arguing that media coverage of the Daniels scandal would taint the jury pool.
 Carroll's lawyer argued that Trump "instigated (and sought to benefit from) ... much of the very coverage about which he now complains."
 On April 17 Kaplan agreed with Carroll's lawyer and ruled against the delay request, arguing that there was no reason to assume jury selection would be easier to conduct in May.

-On April 13 Trump's attorneys asked to reopen discovery about whether Carroll knew that her lawyer's firm had received donations from Democrat-aligned billionaire and LinkedIn co-founder Reid Hoffman.
-Judge Kaplan allowed discovery for the "carefully circumscribed examination of that narrow question".
-Trump's attorneys requested an extra month to make this inquiry, but Kaplan refused to delay the trial.
-On April 21 the judge sealed the information related to Hoffman's alleged contributions, as requested by Carroll's team.
+On April 13, Trump's attorneys asked to reopen discovery about whether Carroll knew that her lawyer's firm had received donations from a nonprofit supported by Democrat-aligned billionaire and LinkedIn co-founder Reid Hoffman.
+Carroll had denied knowledge of outside funding in a 2022 deposition, with her lawyers stating that she now recalled that "her counsel secured additional funding from a non-profit organization to offset certain expenses".
+Judge Kaplan allowed narrow discovery, including a new deposition of Carroll, to address the matter.
+Trump's attorneys requested an extra month to make their inquiry, but Kaplan refused to delay the trial.
+On April 21, the judge sealed the information related to Hoffman's alleged contributions, as requested by Carroll's team.
+An appeals court found that there was no evidence that Carroll was personally involved in obtaining the funding.
+Hoffman later said that his non-profit chose to help fund Carroll's lawsuit because "her voice should be heard".
+In May 2026 it was reported that the U.S. Attorney in Chicago was investigating Hoffman's non-profit for money laundering, conspiracy and obstruction.